 - the xCLI Builder GUI provides for user to add new, custom commands to the Command Tree in addition to displaying a built-in commands hierarchy.
 It then generates appropriate code and project files for such new commands.

-The extended CLI product is constructed by assembling the NuDesign’s extended CLI Access Agent component together with the YANG Datastore Server, built using NuDesign’s YANG Datastore Server Builder Studio, and instrumenting a set of YANG modules pre-selected during the code generation process.
+The extended CLI product is constructed by assembling the NuDesign’s extended CLI Access Agent component together with the YANG Datastore Server, built using NuDesign’s ndCONF Builder product, and instrumenting a set of YANG modules pre-selected during the code generation process.

 The CLI Access Agent (AA), similarly to NETCONF Access Agent, has two main components, a threaded CLI Server and multiple CLI Client components, each performing the following functions:

 - a CLI Server listens for CLI Client requests on internal, private communication channel and manages all interfacing to central / internal operational and configuration instrumentation code.

 - a CLI Client portion runs as a separate process that manages keyboard & console output (for that instance), as well as manages a session with the CLI Server.
 The Client interfaces with system’s Telnet or SSH Servers and with local console requests.
 As such, access to the device is managed by the OS / RTOS user management system.